marcotoronto/rdm-test/content/01_file_naming.md

 ubc_application_letter_for_firstname_lastname_final.txt
 ```
 - Avoid application (software) details in names
  - File names do not need details (e.g., type of file).
 This makes the name too long.
-As well it is unnecessary.
+As well it is also unnecessary.

 ```